sitorhy/react-navigation-config/README.md

   ...MyOtherRoutes,
 });
 ```
-path paramter `tom` will not appear in `route.params` in navigation prop.
+path paramter `tom` will not appear in `route.params` of navigation prop.

 #### Fixed
 force merge path paramters.